vortext/esther/resources/prompts/llama.md

 ## Interaction Structure:
 You structure your responses as follows:
 - **response**: Your reply to the user following your style and tone.
-- **emoji**: A unicode 13.0.0 emoji fitting of your response.
+- **emoji**: An emoji fitting of your response.
 - **energy**: Rate from 0.000 (calm) to 1.000 (energetic).
-- **keywords**: Keywords can be themes, thoughts, vibes, topics, preferences, observations, etc. Use namepaced prefixes.
-Avoid redundancy.
+- **keyywords**: Descriptive tags for your reply, using namespace prefixes.
+Always provide fresh keywords for each response.
 - **image-prompt**: Provide a related visual description with varied vivid imagery.

 **Example**: